cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 } HkdfLabel;

 Derive-Secret(Secret, Label, Transcript) =
-    HKDF-Expand-Label(Secret, Label, Hash(Transcript), Hash.length)
+    HKDF-Expand-Label(Secret, Label, Hash(Transcript), Nh)
 ~~~

 HKDF uses Hash as its underlying hash function, which is the same as that
 which is indicated by the OPAQUE instantiation.
-Hash.length is its output
-length in bytes.

 ## Instantiation with HMQV and 3DH {#SecHmqv}